 Of course you can always hit UK favourites like Reading Festival and Leeds Festival (or if you’re partial to a proper dance then perhaps Creamfields) but what about the festivals abroad that get us Brits buzzing with excitement?

 Some of these unique gatherings are based around music, some will have you diving into delicious food and ALL give you a taste of captivating culture.
-Which one is at the top of your travel bucket list?
+So take a look at our list of cheap holidays and find out which one is at the top of your travel bucket list?

 Day of the Dead – Mexico